Christoph33one/post-plan-travel/README.md

 ![](src/assets/readme-images/MoreDropDown.png)

 ### NavBar:
-For a reusable Navigation point I have implemented a Navbar component to be used on all pages thoughout the website.
+For a reusable navigation point I have implemented a Navbar component to be used on all pages thoughout the website.
 This helps in organizing and presenting additional features.

 ### Assest
 The Asset component displays assets with a spinner, image, or message.
 It accepts props for each type and applies CSS styling for consistency.